Return to the first page of this site

 Eyes And Contact Lenses

-After the antibiotic drops had no effect the problem became 'complicated' according to the doctors.
+After antibiotic drops had no effect the problem became 'complicated' according to the doctors.
 It's a long story but to keep the details brief I saw seven doctors (five in Thailand and two in Singapore).
 At various stages the infection was diagnosed as bacterial or fungal.
 At other times it was suspected of being a virus or Acanthamoeba.
 The latter is particularly nasty and potentially blinding.

 I had four of the worst months of my life with blurred vision, an almost constant feeling that a large grain of sand was in my eye and extreme sensitivity to light.
 Going outside was not an option for many months so I was confined to my own darkened room like a virtual prisoner.
 The medication was hardly any better, especially the anti-fungal drops which stung like hell.
 At one point with none of the medication working the doctor mentioned that a corneal transplant might be necessary.
 This news gave me anxiety fears on top of the physical pain.

 My condition reached a stage where the medication was making things worse rather than better.
 Putting toxic anti-fungal drops in my eye every hour during the day and every two hours at night was doing me no good at all.
 The doctor told me to stop the medication and slowly things started to improve.
-My eye got better but it was never the same.
+My eye got better but it was never the same again.

 The infection left a big scar on my cornea and as the healing process began it started to change the shape of my cornea.
 This, in turn, caused bad astigmatism.
 I now have to wear new glasses to correct the astigmatism and I no longer have the perfect near-sight I used to have for reading and computer work.